-- New users to the system will be prompted to register before starting - Existing users should log in using their e-mail address and password.
-If you have forgotten your password, please click the "Forgot your password?" link on the Easyrants login page and a reset link will be - Once you are logged in, click the Apply for Funding button, and select Delaware Watershed Conservation Fund 2023 from the lis "Available Funding Opportunities". - Complete the Eligibility Quiz and Save and Submit your response.
-If you pass the Eligibility Quiz, Easygrants will return you to your personal Easygrants Home Page.
-From there, click on the Full-Proposal for the Delaware Watershed Conservation Fund 2023.
-No - personal Easygrants Home Page.
-From there, click on the Full-Proposal for the Delaware Watershad Conservation Fund 2023.
-N you are ready to get started!
-If you do not pass the Eligibility Quiz, please contact the NFWF Program Contact identified in the RFP.
+- Existing users should log in using their e-mail address and passy If you have forgotten your password, please click the "Forgot your password?" link on the Easygrants login page and a reset link will be sent to you.
+The link expires within 24 hours of being sent. - Once you are logged in, click the Apply for Funding button, and select Delaware Watershed Conse "Available Funding Opportunities". - Complete the Eligibility Quiz and Save and Submit your response - If you pass the Eligibility Quiz, Easygrants will return you to your personal Easygrants Home Page.
+From there, click on the Full-Proposal for the Delaware Watershed Conservation Fund 2024.
+Now you are ready to get started!
+If you do not pass the Eligibility Quiz, please contact the NPWF Program Contact identified in the RFP.